 Click scripture link to read online or HERE to listen online (then click the symbol of the audio speaker above the scripture portion).

-This sword, found in ancient Corinth, is on display in the Archaeological Museum of Ancient Corinth in Greece.
-Here you can see the blade and the guard, which has turned green.
+This sword is on display in the Archaeological Museum of Ancient Corinth in Greece.
+Here you can see the blade and the guard.

 GOOGLE MAPS – To see where the photo was taken, click HERE.

 Key Verse: 1 Samuel 22:2

 And everyone who was in distress, everyone who was in debt, and everyone who was discontented gathered to him.
 So he became captain over them.
 And there were about four hundred men with him.

 David’s men, a collection of those who had suffered at the hands of Saul and his government, gave their loyalty to David.
 Each one may have seen the opportunity to improve their conditions by serving David and by helping to make him king.
 All were fugitives whose lives were in constant danger.
 The exception was their spiritual leader, Ahimelech.
 He could have remained secure under Saul’s reign, but he chose David.
 It cost this priest and his family very dearly.
 Ahimelech gave back to David the sword of Goliath, the symbol of David’s greatest triumph (21:9).
 To fight the fight of faith we need an Ahimelech to provide the Sword of the Spirit, which is, according to Ephesians 6:17, the Word of God.